yyang9301/AHW/README.md

 * Created word document for abstract
 * Created word document for cover letter
 * Created the required 300dpi .tiff files for figures

+## 2017/09/015
+* Most of round one reviewer comments met

+## 2017/09/017
+* Several edits from AJ
+* More reviewer comments met